 Finally, one finds: "But, like any other proposal, you evaluate it in terms of its theoretical achievements and empirical consequences.
 It happens to be quite easy in this case, because they're almost nonexistent."
 Chomsky never tells us what the proposal is.
 Connectionism is a hugely complex field that cannot be reduced to one proposal.
-Claiming that an entire field lacks theoretical achievements and empirical consequences without providing a shred of evidence challenges Postal's judgment of a passage from Chomsky (2002) as "the most irresponsible passage written by a professional linguist in the history of linguistics" (Postal, 2004, p. ).
+Claiming that an entire field lacks theoretical achievements and empirical consequences without providing a shred of evidence challenges Postal's judgment of a passage from Chomsky (2002) as "the most irresponsible passage written by a professional linguist in the history of linguistics" (Postal, 2009, p.
+2009; details at Postal, 2004, chapter 11).
 And this is not the only contender for this dubious honour.